What Are the Symptoms of Bronchiectasis?

 - Coughing up blood or mucus mixed with blood, a condition called hemoptysis

-- Clubbing, or the thickening of the skin under nails
+- Clubbing, or the thickening of the skin under fingernails and toenails

 How Is Bronchiectasis Diagnosed?

-Bronchiectasis is an under-diagnosed condition.
-If it is suspected, your doctor will first require a detailed family history and blood tests to determine whether you may have an underlying condition that could cause bronchiectasis.
-These blood tests can also tell your doctor if you have low levels of infection-fighting blood cells.
+Bronchiectasis is an under-diagnosed condition. with many patients being incorrectly diagnosed with other lung diseases.
+Early diagnosis is important to prevent further lung damage.
+If your healthcare provider suspects bronchiectasis, they will want a detailed family history and blood tests to determine whether you may have an underlying condition that could cause bronchiectasis.
+These blood tests can also tell your healthcare provider if you have low levels of infection-fighting blood cells.

 In severe cases when bronchiectasis isn’t responding to treatment, doctors may recommend a bronchoscopy.
 This flexible, narrow tube is inserted into the airways to help find blockages and sources of infection.

 When to See Your Healthcare Provider

 If you have not been diagnosed with a respiratory disease and have a daily cough, daily production of mucous, or any respiratory symptoms that concern you.

 Once you have been diagnosed with bronchiectasis, you should see your healthcare provider for regularly scheduled visits.